Weaning: Humans

 In some cultures, weaning progresses with the introduction of feeding the child food that has been prechewed by the parent along with continued breastfeeding, a practice known as premastication.
 The practice was important throughout human history in that it naturally gave a child a greatly improved protein source in addition to preventing iron deficiency.
 However, premasticated food from caregivers of lower socioeconomic status in areas of endemic diseases can result in the passing of the disease to the child.

 How and when to wean a human infant is controversial.
 The American Academy of Pediatrics recommends feeding a baby only breast milk for the first six months of its life.
 Many mothers find breastfeeding challenging, especially in countries where many mothers have to return to work relatively soon after the birth of their child.

 The American Academy of Pediatrics, the World Health Organization, the National Health Service Choices UK, and the National Health & Medical Research Council in Australia recommend waiting until six months to introduce baby food.
+In Germany, the recommendations are as follows that complementary foods may be introduced after the completion of the fourth month of life.
+Introduction should begin between the completion of the fourth and the completion of the sixth month of life.
 However, many baby food companies market their "stage 1" foods to children between four and six months old with the precaution that the food is meant to be consumed in addition to breast milk or formula and is just for "practice".
 These practice foods are generally soft and runny.
 Examples include mashed fruit and vegetables.
 Certain foods are recommended to be avoided.
 The United Kingdom's NHS recommends withholding foods including those "that contain wheat, gluten, nuts, peanuts, peanut products, seeds, liver, eggs, fish, shellfish, cows' milk and soft or unpasteurised cheese" until a baby is six months old, as they may cause food allergies or make the baby ill.
 However, recommendations such as these have been called into question by research that suggests early exposure to potential allergens does not increase the likelihood of allergies, and in some cases reduces it.

 Evidence from clinical trials shows that nutrition education of family members about infant weaning practices probably has a positive effect on babies' weight and height at 12 months compared with conventional management of weaning.

 No matter what age baby food is introduced, it is generally a very messy affair, as young children do not have the coordination to eat neatly.
 Coordination for using utensils properly and eating with dexterity takes years to develop.
 Many babies begin using utensils between 10 and 14 months, but most will not be able to feed themselves sufficiently well until about two or three years of age.